These three books will help you leave this sudden blast of cold and winter far behind you.

 All it would take to say goodbye to the cold –

-and the multitude of layers I have been forced to wear – would be an airplane ride a couple hours south.
-Instead, I read my way through three books that had me dreaming of bright blue skies, turquoise ocean waters, white sand and heat, glorious heat.
+and the multitude of layers I have been forced to wear – would be an airplane ride a couple of hours south.
+Instead, I read through three books that had me dreaming of bright blue skies, turquoise ocean waters, white sand and heat, glorious heat.

 Among the Lemon Trees

 Just the cover of Among the Lemon Trees by Nadia Marks ($14.99, PGC Books, PanMacMillan) makes me want to join the main character, Anna as she returns to the Aegean Islands, a group of islands in Greece, to spend the summer with her father and their family.

 The island “simmered in the distance like a white dove floating on the liquid blue of the Aegean…As they got closer, the rocky hills and mountains started to become visible, and (Anna) could make out the church of Agios Nikolaos high on a rock, glistening in the sunlight.”

 The book not only makes you feel the heat of Greek Island and allows you to experience its beauty (“During the day when the sun is high in the sky it’s as if he steals the bashful jasmine‘s thunder so it retreats away, it holds back.
 But when the sun begins his descent and the sky turns to ink, then the jasmine flower explodes with a scent so beautiful that merely breathing it in is never enough).
 Still, the author also allows you to understand and experience the island culture.